Blizzard (2003 film): Plot

-Meanwhile, in the North Pole, Santa and his elves are celebrating the birth of Blizzard (Whoopi Goldberg), a baby reindeer born to Blitzen and Delphi.
-It quickly becomes apparent that Blizzard possesses all three magical reindeer gifts: the ability to fly, the power to make herself invisible, and the gift of empathic navigation - being able to see with her heart.
+At the North Pole, Santa and his elves are celebrating the birth of Blizzard, a reindeer with an unusual appearance.
+Blizzard befriends Donner Jr., a reindeer who admires her carefree personality and is impressed by her possessing all three magical reindeer gifts: the ability to fly, the power to make herself invisible, and the gift of empathic navigation - being able to see with her heart.
+Blizzard also befriends Jeremy, an elf who is mindful of her not getting into trouble with Archimedes, Santa's head elf, and Aphrodite, a reindeer who abides by the North Pole's strict rules.